Text2Model: Text-based Model Induction for Zero-shot Image Classification: Our approach

-\subsection{Invariant and equivariant Architectures}
+\subsection{Invariant and equivariant Architectures.}

-The equivariance property requires that we share parameters such that the same parameters process those elements that we want to be invariant to any permutation \citep{wood1996representation, ravanbakhsh2017equivariance}.
-In our case, since we aim to be equivariant to possible permutations of input descriptions, we must use the same parameters to process all inputs.
+Given the equivariance property discussed above, we wish to design a deep architecture that adheres to those symmetries.
+To ensure that certain elements remain invariant permutation, they should be processed with a shared set of parameters \cite{wood1996representation, ravanbakhsh2017equivariance, maron2020learning-DSS}.
+In our case, we need to share the parameters that process input descriptions, so the model is equivariant to permutations of those inputs.

+Figure \ref{fig:equivariance}(a) gives the high-level structure of the equivariant architecture of T2M-HN.
 Figure \ref{fig:equivariance}(b) shows the architecture of our equivariant layers.
 All inputs are fed into the same fully connected layer (vertical stripes).
 To take into account the context of each input, we sum all the inputs to obtain a context vector.
 We fed the context vector to a different fully connected layer (diagonal stripes) and add it to each one of the processed inputs.
-The same architecture holds for the invariant layer (Figure \ref{fig:equivariance}(c)), but with additional summation over all equivariant outputs and another different fully connected layer (horizontal stripes).
+The invariant layer has a similar architecture (Figure \ref{fig:equivariance}(c)), but with additional summation over all equivariant outputs and another different fully connected layer (horizontal stripes).

 Our HN uses several equivariant layers to process the input descriptions.
-We then used one prediction head for each layer of the output model.
+We then use one prediction head for each layer of the output model.
 The last layer should be equivariant, so we use an equivariant prediction head.
 For the hidden layers, we use invariant layers (See Figure \ref{fig:equivariance}(a)).